KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 ## What the Church Can Learn from The Bible App and Upworthy

 The church should not exactly aspire to copy The Bible App or to be like Upworthy.
+The church should use case studies such as these to extract knowledge that can be applied to reach a similar popularity, but within the context appropriate to the United Methodist Church.
-However, their success shows that there is still a market for religious and "uplifting" content.

-But with competitors such as these, the church may need to repackage its message and how the message is delivered if it is to realistically continue to compete for the public' attention.
+The success of The Bible App and Upworthy shows that there can be a thriving market for religious and uplifting content.
+It appears that the church needs to repackage its message and how it is delivered in order to realistically compete for the public's attention.
-The success of Upworthy seems to make moot the argument that people are no longer interested in that which is uplifting.

 Possible reasons for missed opportunities
 * Lack of knowledge/foresight